Skip to main content

 Node.jsnpm install or yarn

-Pythonpip install -r requirements.txt or activate virtual environment
+Pythonpip install -r requirements.txt or activate venv

 Gogo mod download